sandeep-tukaram/algods/DesignAlgoDS.md

 1. Getting and storing data in memory (like our bookshelf)
 2. Processing that data with instructions (like our desk work)

 This simple model (cpu + memory) is called the RAM (Random Access Machine) model.
-But hey, don't get hung up on the name - the reading room analogy works great!
-What's important is that every computation from a simple calculator to a complex AI system, is fundamentally a choreography between these two parts: organizing data in memory and processing it through CPU instructions.
-This might seem like an oversimplification right now, but as we continue, you'll see how this two-part perspective helps break down even the most complex algorithms.
+But hey, don't get hung up on the name.
+What's important is that every computation from a simple calculator to a complex AI system, is fundamentally a choreography between: organizing data in memory and processing it through CPU instructions.
+This might seem like an oversimplification right now, but as we continue, we'll apply the two-part perspective repeatedly to break down even the most complex algorithms.
 Let's keep exploring!

 ## Design Techniques - Problems and Algorithms
-Now that we understand what algorithms are and how computers work, let's talk about designing solutions to problems.
-When we're solving a problem, we care about two main things: making sure our solution works (correctness) and making sure it works well (efficiency).
+With our simplfied model of computer and algorithm, let's talk about solving problems.
+We use computers to solve problems.
+It is in the context of problem solving that the design aspect of algorithm becomes very important.
+When we solve a problem, we care about two main things: making sure our solution works (correctness) and that it works well (efficiency).

 ### The Two-Part Theme (Again!)
 Remember our favorite theme?
 It shows up here too!
+After an algorithm is composed of two parts - data and instructions.
+Naturally, designing an algorithm is then confined to the data and the instructions involved.
 When designing algorithms, we need to think about:

 + [How to structure our Instructions](instructiondesign/InstructionDesign.md)
   - The steps our algorithm will follow